mit-pdos/perennial/README.md

 ## Compilation times

-Perennial takes about 30-40 CPU minutes to compile.
-Compiling in parallel with `make -j2` (or a higher number, depending on how many cores you have) is significantly faster, and can cut the time down to 10-15 minutes.
+Perennial takes about 50-60 CPU minutes to compile.
+Compiling in parallel with `make -j4` is significantly faster, and can cut the time down to 12-15 minutes.

 Incremental builds are better, after Iris and some core libraries are compiled.